Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/Asynchronous_Backing/Shallow_Dive_Asynchronous_Backing_Slides.md

 <pba-flex center>

-- The relay chain's record of all candidates on all chain forks from all parachains
+- The relay chain's record of all unincluded candidates on all chain forks from all parachains
 - As if you folded all unincluded segments into one huge structure
 <!-- .element: class="fragment" data-fragment-index="1" -->
 - Used to store candidates and later provide them to the on-chain backing process